SBB RABDe 500

-The SBB RABDe 500, also known as the ICN, is a Swiss high speed passenger train which was introduced in 2000, in time for Expo.02 held in western Switzerland in 2002.
+The SBB RABDe 500, also known as the ICN, is a Swiss high speed passenger EMU, which was introduced in 2000, in time for Expo.02 held in western Switzerland in 2002.
 Its maximum speed is 200 km/h, and it employs tilting technology, which allows it to travel through curvy routes faster than non-tilting trains.
 The train sets were a joint development by Bombardier, Swiss Federal Railways and Alstom, with an aerodynamic body designed by Pininfarina, bogies and tilting mechanism designed by the then SIG, Schweizerische Industrie Gesellschaft.

 Forty-four RABDe 500 trains with a total of 308 coaches were delivered to SBB-CFF-FFS between 1999 and 2005.
-The RABDe 500 often run with two complete compositions, each with seven carriages, both including a dining car.
+The RABDe 500 often run with two complete compositions, each with seven carriages and a seating capacity of 480, both including a dining car.
 The outer four of the seven carriages are second class.